-With pay policy now in place for 2020/21, this will enable public sector employers to engage with their staff groups and develop pay proposals for implementation and approval.
+The Executive has agreed the 2021/22 Public Sector Pay Policy.
+This will enable public sector employers to engage with their staff groups and develop pay proposals for approval and implementation.

 Key aspects of the Pay Policy include:

 - An across the board public sector pay freeze as announced by the Chancellor in the Spending Review will not be imposed in Northern Ireland.

 - Pay awards of up to one percent will be allowed in addition to any legally entitled progression increases (which will typically result in an overall increase in the pay-bill of around two percent) where reforms are agreed.